AutoSizeComments/autosizecomments.github.io/docs/faq.md

 Lastly Disabled mode is extremely manual and requires the Blueprint Assist plugin.
 However it doesn't suffer from the snapshotting issue that `Reactive` has.

----

-## Comments failing to remember containing comments

-Check that the following settings have the correct values:

-* `Save Comment Node Data to File` set to `true`
-* `Save Comment Node Data on Saving Graph` OR `Save Comment Node Data on Exit` set to `true`

-Check that the save file is being saved correctly: look at the `Cache Save Location` setting, there will be a `.json` file generated:

-* **Plugin**: `PluginFolder/ASCCache/PROJECT_ID.json`
-* **Project**: `ProjectFolder/Saved/AutoSizeComments/AutoSizeCommentsCache.json`

-!!! info "Plugin folder location"

-    If you installed from the marketplace the plugin folder will be located at

-    `C:/Program Files/Epic Games/UE_5.1/Engine/Plugins/Marketplace/AutoSizeComments`